 |2023||UC - Canberra, Bruce||Semester 2||31 July 2023||Flexible||Dr Michael Walsh|

 All assessment items to be submitted via the Canvas site.

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.

 To enhance understanding of academic integrity, all students are expected to complete the Academic Integrity Module (AIM) at least once during their course of study.
 You can access this module within UCLearn (Canvas) through the 'Academic Integrity and Avoiding Plagiarism' link in the Study Help site.

 Use of Text-Matching Software

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

-Attendance and contributions during seminars and discussions is a requirement of this unit (see Assessmnet A guidelines document on canvas site).
+Attendance and contributions during workshop discussions are a mandatory requirement for this unit (see Assessment A guidelines document on canvas site).